lidat/knowledge-center/pages/knowledgedocs/Agents and Managers/Hiring Agents for Messaging Success - the Interview.md

 ---

 We know that the in-person interview is one of the most important steps in finding the right candidate to join your contact center team.
 We've put together a few sample interview questions to act as your guide in the process.
 These questions assume that the candidate has successfully passed the online interview.
 I am adding a line.
 I am also adding a line.
 Yet another line.
+One more line.

 ### Business Knowledge